Heat Exhaustion or Heat Stroke: What to Do in an Emergency | 🔬 LatestLY

 In extremely high temperatures, our body's heat regulation system quickly reaches its limits.
 In addition, older people often drink too little water.
 As a result, the body cannot produce enough sweat, which makes it difficult for the body to cool down on its own.

-In many cases, it is then recommended and safest to call a doctor.
+In many cases, it's then recommended and safest to call a doctor.

 The best way to avoid heat exhaustion or even heat stroke is obvious: Don't get too much sun and especially avoid it around midday; protect your head with a light-colored hat; avoid exposure to extreme heat if possible and drink plenty of fluids.
 As a rule of thumb, an adult needs at least half a liter of water extra on hot days.